Buy or Sell Genius Brands International Inc. (GNUS) Stock Now | Don't Try to Be a Top Gun

 GNUS’s Market Performance

-GNUS stocks went down by -14.04% for the week, with a monthly drop of -32.60% and a quarterly performance of 2.68%, while its annual performance rate touched 446.43%.
-The volatility ratio for the week stands at 8.71% while the volatility levels for the past 30 days are set at 10.88% for Genius Brands International Inc..
-The simple moving average for the period of the last 20 days is -26.11% for GNUS stocks with a simple moving average of -5.01% for the last 200 days.
+GNUS stocks went up by 8.50% for the week, with a monthly drop of -39.19% and a quarterly performance of 5.73%, while its annual performance rate touched 532.86%.
+The volatility ratio for the week stands at 9.32% while the volatility levels for the past 30 days are set at 10.11% for Genius Brands International Inc..
+The simple moving average for the period of the last 20 days is -10.28% for GNUS stocks with a simple moving average of 4.74% for the last 200 days.

-During the last 5 trading sessions, GNUS fell by -14.04%, which changed the moving average for the period of 200-days by -32.00% in comparison to the 20-day moving average, which settled at $2.0368.
-In addition, Genius Brands International Inc. saw 10.87% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, GNUS rose by +8.50%, which changed the moving average for the period of 200-days by -29.21% in comparison to the 20-day moving average, which settled at $1.8002.
+In addition, Genius Brands International Inc. saw 20.29% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading